vade/ofxQCPlugin/README.md

 Installation
 ===========

-The latest beta of ofxQCPlugin now resides in your OpenFrameworks Addons folder, and the example plugins below reside in your Apps folder, just like any good Open Frameworks citizen should.
+The latest beta of ofxQCPlugin now resides in your OpenFrameworks Addons folder, and the examples reside within, just like any good Open Frameworks citizen should.

 Copy "ofxQCplugin" to your "openFrameworks/addons" folder

-Copy "QC Plugins" to your "openFrameworks/apps" folder

 If you wish to make a new QC plugin, you probably want to duplicate one of the existing ones.